-In his study of power, Foucault also identified several economies of power in which techniques of power are inscribed and which all live up to this days:
+In his study of power, Foucault also identified several economies of power, by which he referred to overall strategies from which follow tactical practices and technologies of power.
+They each sedimented one on top of the other, and all three of them live up to this day.

-- a feudal economy of power, based on the sovereignty over a territory and rule over subjects located within it.
-Its modes of constraint are based on ostentatious violence when the norms are violated (Foucault summed up rationale the feudal economy of power with the sentence: "let live and make die"). - a disciplinary economy of power (from the 19th century on), where power dispositifs are made more productive and inconspicuous, aiming to discipline subjects and promote economic production through form of training and testing aiming for the maximum regularity in behavior, and applied in the context of closed environment (the jail, the school, the factory, the military barracks) ("make live and let die").
-Here, surveillance is embedded in disciplinary dispositif following the diagram of the panopticon, and serves to reinforce the rule and enact corrective measures and sanctions if needs be.
+• a feudal economy of power, based on the sovereignty over a territory and rule over subjects located within it.
+Its modes of constraint are based on ostentatious violence when the norms are violated (Foucault summed up rationale the feudal economy of power with the sentence: "let live and make die").

-• a securitarian economy of power (first envisaged by physiocrats in the 18th century but whose advent comes from the 1970's on), where social control is more integrated, claimed by the very subjects it seeks to dominate.
-To the contrary of disciplinary logic, the space of power is not a closed but open, and the subjects of power are not so much the population located in circumscribed environment, but the flows (of people, goods, money, data, etc.) that matter for state power and which need to be governed.
+- a disciplinary economy of power (from the 19th century on), where power dispositifs are made more productive and inconspicuous, disciplining subjects (their bodies and their souls) and promoting economic production through form of training and testing aiming for the maximum regularity in behavior, and applied in the context of closed environment (the jail, the school, the factory, the military barracks) ("make live and let die").
+Here, surveillance is embedded in disciplinary dispositif following the diagram of the panopticon, and serves to reinforce the rule and enact corrective measures and sanctions if needs be. - a securitarian economy of power (first promoted by physiocrats in the 18th century but whose prominence came of age in the 1970's on) where social control is more integrated, claimed by the very subjects it seeks to dominate.
+To the contrary of disciplinary logic, the space of power is not a closed but open, and the subjects of power is not so much the population located in circumscribed environment, but flows (of people, goods, money, data, etc.) that matter for state power and which need to be governed.
 In the same way, a securitarian dispositif does not assume that a desired norm can be imposed over well-trained subjects obeying the rule.
 Rather, it aims to manage flows based on their "natural qualities", the "statistical average" which should be measured in real-time and, when needs be, marginally modified through tinkering so as to reach to the objective at hand.
 According to Foucault, securitarian dispositifs are "at once an analysis of what happens and a program for what should happen" (e.g. let in/out a given item in a flow - "laisser faire, passer et aller") (Foucault, 2007).